forestryio/forestry.io/hugo/content/blog/statyc-a-luxury-festival-for-hackers.md

 ---
-title: "Statyc: A Three-Day Luxury Hackathon in the Bahamas"
+title: 'Statyc: A Three-Day Luxury Hackathon in the Bahamas'
-draft: true
 description: ''
 date: 2019-04-01 00:00:00 +0000
 authors: